cwesthues/HOS/HPC-Tile.md

 Here are the steps to instantiate a HPC Tile:

-1. Create a new ssh key
+1. Create a new ssh key, more details [here](https://cloud.ibm.com/docs/vpc?topic=vpc-ssh-keys)
-1. sdfsdfsdf

 ![Create key!](/img/img00.jpg)
+1. dfdfdf

 ddfsdfsdf